DataDog/integrations-core/kubelet/README.md

 ### Excluded containers

-It is possible to restrict the data collected to a subset of the containers deployed.
-This is done setting the [`DD_CONTAINER_EXCLUDE` environment variable][7].
+You can restrict the data collected to a subset of the containers deployed by setting the [`DD_CONTAINER_EXCLUDE` environment variable][7].
 This integration does not report metrics from the containers specified in that environment variable.

-This integration also reports network metrics that apply to a pod instead of a single container.
-In that case, if `DD_CONTAINER_EXCLUDE` applies to a namespace, the pod-level metrics will not be reported if the pod is in that namespace.
+This integration reports network metrics that apply to a pod instead of a single container.
+So, if `DD_CONTAINER_EXCLUDE` applies to a namespace, the pod-level metrics will not be reported if the pod is in that namespace.
 However, if `DD_CONTAINER_EXCLUDE` refers to a container name or an image name, the pod-level metrics will be reported even if the exclusion rules